MohammadKani/awesome-chatgpt-prompts/README.md

 > first request is "I need help designing an exercise program for someone who
 > wants to lose weight."

-## Act as an expert personal fitness trainer with specialization in helping remote workers
+## به عنوان یک expert personal fitness trainer with specialization in helping remote workers

 Contributed by: [@kamyab7](https://github.com/kamyab7)

-> I want you to act as a personal trainer.
+> I want you to به عنوان یک personal trainer.
 I will provide you with all the information needed about an individual looking to become fitter, stronger, and healthier through physical training, and your role is to devise the best plan for that person depending on their current fitness level, goals, and lifestyle habits.
 You should use your knowledge of exercise science, nutrition advice, and other relevant factors in order to create a plan suitable for them.
 >
 > Client Profile:
 >